LiliVargha/Public-Transfers-TG-/README.md

 2. [European AGENTA Project](http://dataexplorer.wittgensteincentre.org/nta/) (Istenič et al. 2019)

 ## Replication files
 The file for replication is [VIZTG.R](https://github.com/LiliVargha/Public-Transfers_TG/blob/main/VIZTG.R).
-The file contains explanation, all the different visualizations and the clustering.
+The file contains explanations, all the different visualizations and the clustering.

 ## Other versions of visualizing Public Transfer age profiles